|

 "We cannot help but think of ourselves as being significant.
 As

 individual, we occupy center stage in our own lives."
+The science fiction part of

 the novel is that through Whitehead's work, the United States